Kit Harington Reveals That He Cried In Front Of A Fan After His Last ‘Game Of Thrones’ Scene

 “The most important job I’ll ever have is about to finish,” he said in an interview with InStyle.
 “Well, not the most.
 Hopefully, I’ll be a father.”

-Harington married one of his Game Of Thrones co-stars, Rose Leslie who played Ygritte on the show.
-Leslie’s character died in season 4 but her relationship with Harington survived and blossomed.
+Harington married one of his Game Of Thrones co-stars, Rose Leslie, who played Ygritte on the show.
+Leslie’s character died in Season 4 but her relationship with Harington survived and blossomed.

 “I thank the show for everything,” he added in his InStyle interview.
 “But more than anything else, I thank it for introducing me to her.”